Nofollower1/Is-this-the-BOSS-/README.md

 AI Usage Disclosure

 I provided the core concepts and design ideas for this mod.
 AI was used to generate the majority of the code.
 I reviewed and debugged the generated code, fixed bugs, and conducted extensive in-game testing.
 I am responsible for the final implementation and maintenance.

+Credits

+Thanks to Automods (https://automods.cn/hx/) for helping me create this mod.